Recommendations are a key part of any ecommerce strategy, to the point where they're practically mandatory for most brands.

 Shoppers on Metro Hobbies' website are prompted with effective cross-sells after they've placed their order, giving customers another chance to find another item to buy on the spot while they're feeling positive about your business.

-A typical ecommerce site has two types of pages: Those related to shopping, and those that are more informational.
+A typical eCommerce site has two types of pages: Those related to shopping, and those that are more informational.
 It's this latter type that's an under-utilized place to spotlight recommendations; people that may land on your site for one piece of content can be turned into shoppers.
 Or customers that are interested in your sustainability policy could be directed to your greenest collection.

 Try adding these boxes to your blog or any content pages: